daniel-munro/ratgtex-server-data/README.md

 1. Path to the RatGTEx pipeline base directory
 2. Output directory path
 3. The remaining parameters are the list of tissues to include

+Then, do these additional steps:

+1. Copy genotype files ({tissues}.vcf.gz and {tissues}.vcf.gz.tbi) for each study dataset from the input into `{outdir}/geno/`.
+2. Run `check.py` to check if all necessary files have been created/copied.
+3. Copy `ref/rats.html` and `ref/samples.html` into `/about/samples/index.html` in the site directory.
+4. `{outdir}/studies/{tissues}/` contain data directly used in the original publications, which may or may not differ from the data from the unified RatGTEx pipeline.
+These aren't used in the portal except to be available for download.
+Copy any files to this location and link to them on the original study data section on the downloads page.